 - The Park Rangers and SOSSI volunteers protect endangered natives like the New Zealand Dotterels that breed on the sandy beaches.

 - Shakespear Park has a sheep breeding program, and in early spring the hills are dotted with adorable bouncy lambs.
-Along with that, the Park Rangers have to dock the lambs.

 - Okoromai Bay (in the park) is one of the few remaining places in Auckland where people can collect cockles to eat.
 Tight restrictions with huge fines for violation protect the waters from overfishing.